MSR18-CROSSREC/MSR18-CROSSREC/README.md

 There are the following folders:

-1. experimental\_results contains all the results obtained from the experiments with LibRec and CrossRec.
+1. <b>experimental\_results</b> contains all the results obtained from the experiments with LibRec and CrossRec.

-2. tool: Following the instruction provided in the folder, you can setup and run the source code using the dataset mentioned in the paper.
+2. <b>tool</b>: Following the instruction provided in the folder, you can setup and run the source code using the dataset mentioned in the paper.